gjmerrin/gjmerrin-blog/content/authors/admin/_index.md

 bio: My primary area of research examines the development and stability of aggression, substance use, victimization, and other problem behaviors across adolescence and in the transition to young adulthood.
 education:
   courses:
-  - course: PhD in Educational Psychology
+  - course: Ph.D. in Educational Psychology
     institution: University of Illinois Urbana-Champaign
     year: 2017
-  - course: Ed.M in Human Resource Development
+  - course: Ed.M. in Human Resource Development
     institution: University of Illinois Urbana-Champaign
     year: 2010
   - course: B.A. in Sociology